Whistleblower and Qui Tam Attorneys in San Francisco

 (3) assists or participates in such a proceeding; or

 (4) objects to, or refuses to perform, any activity or assigned task the employee reasonably believes to be such a violation.

 Examples of Local Area Cases from Our San Francisco Based Qui Tam Attorneys

 Citizens of Bhopal, India vs Union Carbide. $500 Million Settlement.
-Senior SD&A Partner acted as counsel to lead attorneys when case on file.
+Senior SD&A Partner acted as counsel to lead attorneys when the case was filed.
 (California Appeals Court.)

 Sicidicane vs. Sisters of Sacret Heart.
 Multi-Million Dollar Settlement.
 A complex wrongful termination/failure to promote/retaliation and federal false claim act case for coding violations and duplicate billing.
 (Eastern District of California.)

 BEI Electronics.
 Federal false claims act claim based on allegations of falsified testing of accelerometers.
 Settled in San Francisco.
 (Northern District of California.)